mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 <em style="color:red;">"my hopes are pinned on being a whole minute faster..."</em>

 That is an _OUTCOME_ goal and that outcome, like everything in the future, needs to be reframed as out of my control.
 I absolutely can control the _PROCESS_ of getting faster and I have been putting in the work toward the process of running faster as of late.

+<em style="color:red;">"Do I really have to accept I am just slow?"</em>

+When the workout became difficult last Saturday, I fell into a trap of a _FIXED MINDSET_.
+Nothing about what I have done in past year has had a cieling or a fixed point.
+My physical fitness does move day to day, week to week, month to month.

+Furthermore...
+Figuring those reactions out now, should allow my rational mind to recognize these sympathetic nervous thoughts eariler and allow me to remain focused on the task at hand.